loomnetwork/loom-sdk-documentation/docs/extdev-transfer-gateway.md

 import "openzeppelin-solidity/contracts/token/ERC721/ERC721Token.sol";

-/**
- * @title Full ERC721 Token for Loom DAppChains
- * This implementation includes all the required and some optional functionality of the ERC721
- * standard, it also contains some required functionality for Loom DAppChain compatiblity.
- */
 contract MyToken is ERC721Token {
-    // DAppChain Gateway address
+    // Transfer Gateway contract address
     address public gateway;

     constructor(address _gateway) ERC721Token("MyToken", "MTC") public {
         gateway = _gateway;
     }

-    // Used by the DAppChain Gateway to mint tokens that have been deposited to the Mainnet Gateway function mintToGateway(uint256 _uid) public
+    // Used by the DAppChain Gateway to mint tokens that have been deposited to the Ethereum Gateway function mintToGateway(uint256 _uid) public
     {
-        require(msg.sender == gateway);
+        require(msg.sender == gateway, "only the gateway is allowed to mint");
         _mint(gateway, _uid);
     }
 }